claranet/terraform-datadog-integrations/cloud/gcp/README.md

 ## Requirements

-**WARNING:** The GCP integration has to first be manually enabled in [the Datadog web console](https://myaccount.datadoghq.com/account/settings#integrations/google-cloud-platform)
+**WARNING:** This module uses google_project_iam_member which is not compatible with IAM permissions set externally and authoritatively managed with google_project_iam_policy.

+You need to **install by hand** datadog web interface the **Google Cloud Platform integration**.
+You'll then need to create by hand the api and app key to be able to fill its in the terraform.tfvars.

-You need to configure you GCP provider.
+You need to configure your GCP provider.
 Credentials could be set in your `terraform.tfvars`.

 ```